-Seed concentration was measured by using four columns of Rotorod samplers.
-One-column Rotorod samplers were placed in the source field to measure the horizontal flux (seeds/m2/s) profiles of source production and release, with one sampler placed inside the plant canopy at a height of 0.35 m, one at the height of the canopy (1 m), one at 1.65 m, and one at 2.8 m (Fig. 1).
-On each Rotorod, seeds were collected on a transparent plastic microscope slide (width=25 mm, length=75 mm) that was fixed on a rotating rod (diameter=92.5 mm) (details in Huang et al., 2015).
-The rod was attached to an electric motor.
-In order to retain the seeds, silicone grease was applied to the slide prior to sampling.
-The slide collection efficiency was assumed to be 64% and independent of wind speeds (Ogden & Raynor 1967).
-The microscope slides were changed to a fresh set every 2 to 3 hours between 08:00 and 19:00.
-One column of three Rotorod samplers mounted at 1.0, 1.5, and 3.0 m was placed at the edge of the source field to measure downwind concentrations.
+Seed concentration was measured by using four columns of Rotorod samplers on the ground and two columns of Rotorod samples mounted beneath two balloons.
+Two column Rotorod samplers were set up at the edge of the source field along the main downwind direction (from the southwest to northeast), and each columns with samplers mounted at 1.0,1.5, and 3.0m.
+One-column Rotorod samplers were placed in the source field to measure the horizontal flux (seeds/m2/s) profiles of source production and release, with one sampler placed inside the plant canopy at a height of 0.35 m, one at the height of the canopy (1 m), one at 1.65 m, and one at 2.8 m.
+One additional sampler at the canopy height (1m) was placed in the source field to record ref-erence value of the source strength uninterruptedly when the other samplers were switched off for rod replacement.
 The concentrations at higher heights (10 m to 100 m) were measured with the Rotorod samplers mounted below two balloons (another two columns of Rotorod samplers).
 The two balloons were in the downwind direction inside or outside of the field.
 The downwind distance of the balloons and the sampler heights were adjusted based on whether seed was detectable.
 Sampler heights ranged from 10 m to 100 m, and the balloon downwind distance ranged from inside the source field to 110 m downwind from the source.
+The locations of the four columns were shown in Fig.1.

+The tools to trap the seeds in the air were transparent plastic microscope slides with silicone grease (width=25mm, height=75mm, details in Huang et al. 2015), fixed on rotating rods(diameter=92.5mm) mounted on the four columns.
+Ogden and Raynor (Ogden and Raynor 1967) have stated that the slide collection efficiency was about 64% and independent of wind speeds.
+For dynamic data collecting purposes, it is important to change a fresh slides set every 2 to 3 h between 08:00 and 19:00.

+The horseweed seeds attached on the slides were easy to distinguish and count, because horseweed seeds are achenes, which are about 1.6-6.4 mm long.
 The seed concentration (C, seeds/m3) was calculated as the total sampled seed number on each slide divided by sampled air volume that was calculated as a function of rotation speed, sampling time, and slide area of the corresponding Rotorod sampler (Huang et al. 2015).

 C=N∆t×δV×RS (1)

-where N was the number of seeds within the slide, RS was the rotation speed of the Rotorod (rps), and δV was the air volume sampled by the sampler during each revolution.
+Where N was the number of seeds within the slide, RS was the rotation speed of the Rotorod (resolution per second), and δV was the air volume sampled by the sampler during each revolution.

-Seed deposition measurement and calculation
+Seed deposition

-The deposition rate of seed in and outside of the source field in the downwind direction was measured by greased microscope slides placed on the ground (the size of the slides were the same as those used in the Rotorod samplers).
-The deposition slides in the downwind direction were placed and collected at the same time as the concentration slides.
+Different from the seed concentration measurement, the deposition rate of seed in and outside of the source field was measured through greased microscope slides placed on the ground (the size of the slides were the same as those used in the Rotorod samplers) along the downwind direction.
 The collection efficiency of the slide traps was assumed to be 100% (Aylor and Ferrandino 1989; Raynor et al. 1972; Wang and Yang 2010).
-The Rotorod sampler slides and the deposition slides were not overloaded by the sampled seed during each sampling period.
+There were no overloading problems during the sampling periods on both the Rotorod sampler slides and the deposition slides.

 The seed deposition rate (D) (seeds/m2/s) was determined as total seeds on each slide divided by the sampling area and time: